jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes.
 The index_ :ref:`method<functions>` returns numbers for the position of the item in the list_.
 Python_ uses `zero-based indexing`_ which means the first item has an index of ``0`` and the last item has an index of the length of the list_ minus ``1``

-* I want to know what would happen if I have the same item in the list_ more than once, so I add a duplicate item
+* I want to know what would happen if I have the same item in the list_ more than once, so I add another item

   .. code-block:: python
+    :emphasize-lines: 2

     def test_index(self):
         a_list = ['1st', '2nd', '3rd', '...last', '1st']